 Following the attack in Orlando, Smith & Wesson Stock not found SWHC stock rose 11%.
 Sturm, Ruger & Co.
 (NYSE:RGRC) stock was up 8%.
 Both companies manufacture firearms and the connection to fears people have when an attack happens is obvious.

 Not surprisingly, other recommended stocks following a terrorist attack include Lockheed Martin Corp.
-(NYSE:LMTC), Raytheon Company (NYSE:RTNC) and L-3 Communications Holdings (NYSE:LLLC).
+(NYSE:LMTB), Raytheon Company (NYSE:RTNC) and L-3 Communications Holdings (NYSE:LLLC).
 All three are defense stocks and seen as natural investments when the world is at war as is the case with terrorism.

 Related: NIKE VERSUS UNDER ARMOUR HEATS UP